 |Thoughts||A durable and chemical free nonstick cookware.
 Overtime, the seasoning will build up and get better.
 This type of cookware is actually preferred by restaurant professional because of the abuse it can take.
 It is also one of the few pans that have a helper handle.
 A must for a pan of this weight.
 Others in their class have none.
 One odd thing is the low oven safe temperature.
 I usually expect higher end kitchenware to have temperature of 500 plus.|

 |Reviewed Cookware||De Buyer MINERAL B Round Carbon Steel Fry Pan 12.5-Inch – 5610.32|

 History of De Buyer

 De Buyer has been making food related products since 1810.
-They first started out producing products such as bowls, through and utensils.
+They first started out producing products such as bowls, containers and utensils.
 Through the years, the company was mostly family owned.
-With management passed though the generations.
-They continuted to expand its manufacturing process and gain popularity.
+With management being passed though the family from generations to generation.
+They continued to expand their manufacturing process and gain popularity.
 In 2015, the De Buyer family sold its share to the company Edify.
 While they currently focuses on manufacturing for restaurant professionals.
 Their products have been picking up popularity among the general public.
 One of the most popular product being the De Buyer MINERAL B product.